db-d2/BC1023/README.md

 * How might they be providing education or choice to women in regions where menstruation is taboo?
 * How, if at all, does this technology facilitate safety or access?
 * What types of data might be sensitive?
-* Ultimately, I want you to come away from this with a sense of the benefits of data collection and how that data can be used to empower women.
+* Ultimately, I want you to come away from this with a sense of the benefits of data collection and how that data can be used to help provide resources to users.